The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-\begin{enumerate} \item The distance between a point of $A$ and a vertex of $f$ (point-vertex distance). \item For two points $p, q \in A$ and an edge $e$ of $f$, the distance between $p$ (or $q$) and the intersection of $e$ with the bisector of $p$ and $q$ (point-point-edge distance). \end{enumerate} See Figure~\ref{fig:critical} for an illustration.
+\item For two points $a,b \in P$ and an edge $e$ of $f$, the distance between $a$ (or $b$) and the intersection of $e$ with the bisector $h(a,b)$ (\emph{point-point-edge critical value}). \end{enumerate} See Figure~\ref{fig:critical} for an illustration.
 We assume general position of the input, so as to ensure that these critical distances are all distinct.